usgs/wdfn-blog/content/build-river-conditions.md

 ```

-Get data!  {#fetchdata}
+Fetch your data  {#fetchdata}
 ---------

+To fetch data for this example, will be using the USGS R
+package, `dataRetrieval`.
+To learn more about how to use these functions and discover other
+capabilities of the package, see Laura DeCicco's blog post: [dataRetrieval Tutorial - Using R to Discover Data](https://waterdata.usgs.gov/blog/dataretrieval/).
+You can also
+explore our online, self-paced course [here](https://owi.usgs.gov/R/training-curriculum/usgs-packages/dataRetrieval-intro/).

 ### Find the site numbers.

 Find the gages that have data for your states and time period.

 ``` r
 # Can only query one state at a time, so need to loop through.